 This page introduces some of the key software provided.
 We build on top of the Jupyter Notebook Scientific Python Stack which provides a solid scientific Python environment (i.e. numpy, scipy, pandas, matplotlib…).
 We add some extra general-purpose Python packages and Jupyter extensions as well as specific packages from the research communities around Swarm.
 We are actively working towards including more community software.
-If you think there is an important package missing, please email firstname.lastname@example.org.
-For further information on relevant scientific Python packages, refer to:
+If you think there is an important package missing, please email email@example.com.
+For further information on relevant scientific Python packages, you may refer to:

 To see the full list of installed packages and their version numbers, open a terminal and enter